Institutes Curriculum

 Prerequisite: Intro to Engineering, or equivalent.

-The Capstone project is self-directed with students working on self-designed, interdisciplinary projects during unstructured class periods or after school.
-The project begins during the second semester of the Year 3 course when students prepare a project proposal and begin working on their project.
-Students continue the project over the Year 4, meeting one-on-one with an advisor once each week and with a small group of peers pursuing similar projects once every 1-2 weeks.
-Students write an academic journal article and give a presentation on their completed Capstone spring semester of Year 4
+The capstone project is self-directed with students working on self-designed, interdisciplinary projects during unstructured class periods or after school.
+The project begins during the second semester of junior year when students prepare a project proposal and begin working on their project.
+Students continue the project in their senior year, meeting one-on-one with an advisor once each week and with a small group of peers pursuing similar projects once every two weeks.
+Students write an academic journal article and give a presentation on their completed capstone in the spring of their senior year.

 Institute of Arts and Innovation